 Extra-curricular Activities

-Musical after school or lunchtime clubs options include choirs, musical productions, string ensembles, bands, and orchestras.
-Have you also considered how an extra-curricular musical activity may benefit your staff body?
-This is an excellent way to ensure duty of care towards the mental health and general wellbeing of staff, but can also enhance cooperation and cohesion between colleagues.
+*Have you also considered how an extra-curricular musical activity may benefit your staff body?
+Contribute towards the mental health and general wellbeing of staff, and enhance cooperation and cohesion between colleagues by getting in touch today.

 SEMH